opencitations/repository_setup_guides/docs/src/content/docs/ci_cd/github_actions_basics.md

 -   `runs-on`: specifies the type of runner (e.g., `ubuntu-latest`, `windows-latest`, `macos-latest`).
 -   `steps`: a sequence of tasks within a job.
 -   `steps.name`: an optional name for the step.
 -   `steps.uses`: specifies an action to run (e.g., `actions/checkout@v4`).
-Always use a specific version tag or commit SHA for security and stability.
+Using a specific version tag or commit SHA provides version stability.
 -   `steps.run`: executes command-line programs using the operating system's shell.

 ## How it works